 Camille Allonsius is project manager in the Isala team, and helps with science communication and the organisation of the new Isala phases.
 Sha is also a postdoctoral researcher and worked on the interactions between vaginal microbiome members during her PhD.

-Tom Eilers is a PhD candidate responsible for the long questionaires that you filled in extensively.
+Tom Eilers is a postdoctoral researcher responsible for the long questionaires that you filled in extensively.
 His main focus is the ecology and the role of lactobacilli in carrot fermentations.
 For Isala, he focuses on the effect of nutrition and lifestyle on the vaginal microbiome.

 Caroline Dricot is a PhD candidate and investigates how the bacteria from your pink swabs impact the immune system of the vagina, both in a protective and pathogenic way.
 Specifically she focuses on unique metabolites, like vitamines, produced by these bacteria.
 In the future, she would love to use them for therapeutic purposes.